-Hulls like to squeeze through gaps so you will need to bridge any slats or gaps you may have in your frame.
-I have had success bridging my daughter's slatted frame with a heavy cotton rug.
+Hulls like to squeeze through gaps so slats are not recommended.
 Your mattress has a lot of air flow so you do not have to worry about blocking air from below.

-If you do have a slatted frame, another idea is a bunky board or tatami mat that can placed over the slats.
+If you do have a flat slatted frame, another idea is a bunky board or tatami mat that can placed over the slats.
+Some folks simply replace their slats with Pure Bond plywood.

 We have designed a budget friendly, DIY, bed frame idea that is perfect for a Twist Mattress.